What does 'normal' grieving look like?

 When grieving, rather than asking "Is it normal to feel like this?" to which the answer is "Where you are right now, yes," a more useful question is, “ Do I need some help, so I can cope better with what I am going through?”

-You might want to consider seeking additional help, if you are feeling stuck, or are feeling overwhelmed, and finding you are not coping with day to day life.
+You might want to consider seeking additional help if you feel stuck, overwhelmed, and not coping with day-to-day life.

 The views expressed in this article are those of the author.
 All articles published on Counselling Directory are reviewed by our editorial team.